History of Berlin: Imperial capital

-After the quick victory of an alliance of German states over France in the 1870 war, the German Empire was established in 1871.
+After the quick victory of an alliance of German states over France in the Franco-Prussian War, the German Empire was established in 1871.
 Bismarck had fought and succeeded in leaving out Austria, Prussia's long standing competitor, and Prussia became the largest and by far most influential state in the new German Empire, and in turn Germany became the most powerful nation in Europe.
 Wilhelm I became emperor ("Kaiser").
 Bismarck became Chancellor and made Berlin the center of European power politics.
 The imperial government and the military establishment expanded dramatically, bringing together the landed junker nobility, the rich bankers and industrialists, and the most talented scientists and scholars.
-In 1884 came the parliament building, the Reichstag.
 Municipal government was handled in two parts.
 The ministry of police reported to the Prussian government and took control of crime, markets, and fire fighting.
 The civil government had a mayor appointed by the city council.
 It comprised 144 members elected in 48 wards by universal manhood suffrage.
 It handled the water supply and sanitation, streets, hospitals and charitable operations and schools.

 Berlin in 1905.
 Click 3x to enlarge.

 In 1870, the sanitary conditions in Berlin were among the worst in Europe.
 August Bebel recalled conditions before a modern sewer system was built in the late 1870s:

 "Waste-water from the houses collected in the gutters running alongside the curbs and emitted a truly fearsome smell.
 There were no public toilets in the streets or squares.
 Visitors, especially women, often became desperate when nature called.
 In the public buildings the sanitary facilities were unbelievably primitive....As a metropolis, Berlin did not emerge from a state of barbarism into civilization until after 1870."